v923z/micropython-ulab/docs/manual/source/numpy-functions.rst

 ===============

 This section of the manual discusses those functions that were adapted from ``numpy``.
-Starred functions accept complex arrays as arguments, if the firmware was compiled with complex support.
+Functions with an asterisk accept complex arrays as arguments, if the firmware was compiled with complex support.

 1.  `numpy.all\* <#all>`__
 2.  `numpy.any\* <#any>`__